Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 **Integration into the language**:

-Kotlin nullable types have extensive support in Kotlin via operators `?.`, `?:`, and `!!` and `T?` type constructor syntax.
-We can envision a better integration of `SuccessOrFailure` into the Kotlin language in the future.
+Kotlin nullable types have extensive support in Kotlin via operators `?.`, `?:`, `!!`, and `T?` type constructor syntax.
+We can envision better integration of `SuccessOrFailure` into the Kotlin language in the future.
 However, unlike nullable types, that are often used to represent _non signalling_ failure that does not cary additional information, `SuccessOrFailure` instances also carry additional information and, in general, shall be always handled in some way.
 Making `SuccessOrFailure` an integral part of the language also requires a